GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 **Phase II Submission Requirements**

 Participants selected to proceed to Phase II will design and test the solution defined in the approved Phase I Proposal.
 Each submission requires a complete “Phase II Solution Package.”
 If participants submit as a team or as an entity, they should identify a team leader who will serve as a point of contact and submit the Solution Package on behalf of the team.
 Only complete and correctly formatted Solutions Packages will be reviewed.
 Detailed instructions on the content of the Solution Package are listed below.
 Participants must submit non-proprietary source code as part of their Phase II submission and contribute the source code to the open-source community.
-Phase II Solution Packages must be submitted to [SyntheticDataChallenge@govhealth.com](mailto:SyntheticDataChallenge@govhealth.com) by 5:00 PM ET on July 13, 2021.
+Phase II Solution Packages must be submitted to [SyntheticDataChallenge@govhealth.com](mailto:SyntheticDataChallenge@govhealth.com) by 05:00 PM ET on July 13, 2021.
 Late submissions will not be accepted.

 The Phase II Solution Package must contain:

 * A cover page that includes the title of the final solution, organization and contact information of the submitter(s), and the Challenge category that your solution will address.
 Limit one (1) page.
 * A final paper describing the solution.
 The paper must be a single PDF file with at least 1-inch margins.
 Font size must be no smaller than 11-point font.
-The paper must be written in English and not exceed six (6) pages.
+The paper must be written in English and not exceed six (6) pages, single spaced.
 The paper must contain a title, abstract, a clear description of the solution, a summary of methods, evidence of validation, and how the solution meets the Challenge requirements.
 Include figures/illustrations where appropriate; figures/illustrations will count toward the six (6) page limit.
 Provide references as appropriate; references do not count toward the page limit.
 * A five (5) minute video that demonstrates the solution and evidence of validation, uploaded to YouTube.
 URL to the video should be included in the final paper.
 * If necessary, evidence of validation may be supported by supplemental documentation or attachments and will not count toward the final paper page limit.
 * All non-proprietary source code developed as part of the solution should be uploaded to GitHub.
 URL to the source code should be included in the final paper.